 Those puppies placed into pet homes will be sold with an agreement that the puppy will be desexed, ideally only after reaching physical maturity.

 Puppies leave home with a folder containing the following records:

 Eye Check Clearances* (when available)

-An Info pack (USB with Puppy info, training articles and photos, parents health results)
+An Info pack (USB or access to Google Drive with Puppy info, training articles and photos, parents health results)

 Our puppies also take home an assortment of toys, training items and a blanket which smells like home to help them settle.

 Local Puppies who are collected usually go home with food samples.
 These can be more difficult to send with puppies flying interstate.

 Puppy owners are also signed up for 6 weeks free pet insurance with PetCover,

 Mandatory desexing of puppies is becoming legislation across some states or councils throughout Australia.
 We can't keep on top of all of the changes so we ask you to check your area and let us know.